grind-rip/grind-rip-site/site/content/journal.md

 I also started a new project: [grind.rip](https://grind.rip)

 This project is meant to document my job interview preparation journey.
-It's meant to be serious, but also a little tongue-and-cheek.
+It's meant to be serious, but also a little tongue-in-cheek.
 Grinding kinda sucks, but it's good for you.
 Have you ever worked with a Software Engineer who couldn't code worth shit?
 They probably never had to grind.
 They probably never spent nights and weekends learning data structures and algorithms.
 They probably never failed a coding interview because the company they work for *doesn't believe in coding interviews*.
 Fuck that soft shit.

 ---